Banging Toolbox

 9. Can you use a bench grinder to sand?

-A bench grinder is typically used to grind harder materials like metals, but once you have the right wheel attachment, you could do some tricks with it, such as sanding and shaping wood.
-Although grinding and polishing wood is totally different from grinding and polishing metals, you can still sand wood.
+A bench grinder is typically used to grind harder materials like metals, but once you have the right wheel attachment, you can do some tricks with it, such as sanding and shaping wood.

 All it takes is the right attachment and technique.
 Consider choosing a powerful Dewalt or jet bench grinder with variable speed to reduce overheating.